-Features & Benefits
+Features and Benefits

-- Stream media content from a PC or D-Link Central Home Drive to your entertainment center. - Listen to digital music on your stereo system. - View digital photos, slideshows, and videos on TV. - Progressive Scan DVD player provides superior picture quality. - Built-in 5-in-1 card reader provides instant access to music, photos, and Videos on Memory Cards. - Support for Windows® Connect Now (WCN) for easy wireless setup. - Easily connect to your wireless network using 802.11g at up to 54Mbps.
-802.11b compatible at 11Mbps. - Connect using an Ethernet network cable at up to 100Mbps. - UPnP AV and INMPR compliant for maximum compatibility. - PlaysForSure[TM] Audio logo certified.
-WMDRM content can be streamed to the unit using Windows[®] Media Connect software. - Support for most popular digital media formats. - Remote controlled TV interface for quick access to your media content. - Sleek design complements your existing audio/video equipment. - Optical and coaxial digital audio output. - Component video output. - 64- or 128-bit WEP security and WPA-PSK support. - Convenient one-touch access to preset music. - Supports DHCP for easy connection to your home network. - Color coded one-touch shortcut buttons on the remote, for quick access to music, photos, videos, DVDs, memory cards and online media content. - Built-in screensaver. - Easy setup wizard.
+- Stream media content from a PC or D-Link Network Attached Storage to your entertainment center. - Supports WMV9 video files, as well as MPEG 1/2/4, XVID, and AVI. - High-Definition (HD) video files with support for resolution up to 1080i. - Picture-in-Picture (PIP) mode. - Listen to digital music on your stereo system. - View digital photos, slideshows, and videos on TV. - Support for Windows® Connect Now for easy wireless setup. - Easily connect to your wireless network using 802.11g at up to 54Mbps and 802.11b compatible at 11Mbps. - Connect using an Ethernet network cable at up to 100Mbps. - UPnP AV and INMPR compliant for maximum compatibility. - PlaysForSureTM Video logo certified.
+WMDRM content can be streamed to the unit using Windows® Media Connect software. - Support for most popular digital media formats. - Remote controlled TV interface for quick access to your media content. - Sleek design complements your existing audio/video equipment. - Optical and coaxial digital audio output. - Component, Composite, Optical, and HDMI audio/video outputs. - 64- or 128-bit WEP security and WPA-PSK support. - Convenient one-touch access to preset music. - Supports DHCP for easy connection to your home network. - Color coded one-touch shortcut buttons on the remote, for quick access to music, photos, videos, and online media content. - Built-in screensaver. - Easy setup wizard. - Dynamic on-screen menus. - Convenient access to media content stored on a USB drive using the front panel USB connector.